mikaelbr/node-notifier/README.md

 var notifier = new WindowsToaster({
   withFallback: false, // Fallback to Growl or Balloons?
-  customPath: void 0 // Relative path if you want to use your fork of toast.exe });
+  customPath: void 0 // Relative/Absolute path if you want to use your fork of toast.exe });

 notifier.notify({